Employer Advisory Board

 Sumi Lanneau is a graduate of Virginia Commonwealth University with an undergraduate degree in Information Systems and a Post-Baccalaureate Certificate in Human Resource Management.
 After several years in the professional workforce, she pursued her Master in Human Resource Management from the University of Richmond.

 As her career moved forward, Sumi earned the Strategic Workforce Planning (SWP) designation from Human Capital Institute, Strategic HR Business Partner (sHRBP) from Human Capital Institute and the SHRM Certified Professional designation (SHRM-CP) through SHRM.
 She has progressed through her career in a variety of roles marrying her IT and HR knowledge together.

-Sumi's current role is with the Commonwealth of Virginia as a Workforce Planning Consultant, leading the strategy statewide for workforce planning.
-She has worked for the Commonwealth of Virginia (VDOT, DHR, SCHEV, DEQ), Dominion, Federal Reserve Bank in a variety of roles ranging from analyst to director levels.
+Sumi's current role is with Altria as a Sr. Manager, Workforce Planning, leading the strategy for enterprise workforce planning.
+She has worked for the Commonwealth of Virginia (DHRM, VDOT, DHR, SCHEV, DEQ), Dominion, Federal Reserve Bank in a variety of roles ranging from analyst to director levels.
 Sumi married her college sweetheart and is the proud mother of two sons.
 She enjoys reading, traveling, and spending time with her family.